Aboriginal Culture Discovery

 • All dinners

-• A hand-painted art made by you to take home
+• A hand-painted piece of art made by you to take home

 Small World Journeys reserves the right to change the order of activities for logistical reasons.
 Prices are valid for travel until 31 March, 2025.